ianmarshall007/ianmarshall007.github.io/_posts/2017-06-22-how-a-sensual-massage-can-spice-up-your-relationship.markdown

 - Sensual Massage
 - Sexual Massage
 - Yoni Massage
+description: Be open and honest about your relationship.
+Getting a Sensual Massage from a stranger can spice up your relationship even further.
 ---

 Despite what you are probably thinking, a [nude sensual massage](https://www.tantraforawakening.org/7-benefits-of-erotic-massage-for-lovers/) is a fantastic way to add that ‘something extra’ to your already existing relationship.
 Not only will you discover new erogenous zones and leave feeling completely relaxed, but you’ll also find new things you enjoy and build self-esteem.
 Even if you’re in an entirely happy relationship, a sensual massage can still benefit you and spice up your relationship!